 1. Excluding visa-free visit, there are some more ways to come to Belarus without a visa – you can come to travel around the ancient nature reserve Belovezhskaya Pushcha or the beautiful city of Hrodna and Augustow channel.

-2. All foreign citizens spending more than 5 days in Belarus should have an official registration.
+2. All foreign citizens spending more than 5 days in Belarus should have official registration.
 Otherwise, they will get a fine up to 500 € at the border.
+Starting January 2, 2019, foreigners can register in Belarus online.
 The official information can be found here.

 5. There are two official languages: Russian and Belorussian.
 They are quite similar, but the majority of people speaks Russian.